Kazmirchuk/nats-tcl/CoreAPI.md

 ### objectName publish *subject message* ?-reply *replyTo*?
 Publishes a message to the specified subject.
 See the NATS [documentation](https://docs.nats.io/nats-concepts/subjects) for more details about subjects and wildcards.
 The client will check subject's validity before sending according to [NATS Naming Rules](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-6.md). <br/>
 `message` is the payload (can be a binary string).
 If you specify a `replyTo` subject, a responder will know where to send a reply.
 You can use the [inbox](#objectname-inbox) method to generate a transient [subject name](https://docs.nats.io/developing-with-nats/sending/replyto) starting with _INBOX.
-However, using asynchronous requests might accomplish the same task in an easier manner - see below.<br/>
+However, using asynchronous requests might accomplish the same task in an easier manner - see below.

 ### objectName publish_msg *msg*
 Publishes a message created using [nats::msg](#natsmsg) commands.
 This method is especially useful if you need to send a message with headers.

 ### objectName subscribe *subject* ?-queue *queueGroup*? ?-callback *cmdPrefix*? ?-max_msgs *maxMsgs*? ?-dictmsg *dictmsg*?
 Subscribes to a subject (possibly with wildcards) and returns a subscription ID.
 Whenever a message arrives, the command prefix will be invoked from the event loop.
-It must have the following signature:
+It must have the following signature:<br/>
-**subscriptionCallback** *subject message replyTo*
+**subscriptionCallback** *subject message replyTo*<br/>

 If you use the [-queue option](https://docs.nats.io/developing-with-nats/receiving/queues), only one subscriber in a given queueGroup will receive each message (useful for load balancing).
 When given `-max_msgs`, the client will automatically unsubscribe after `maxMsgs` messages have been received.<br />
 By default, only a payload is delivered in `message`.
 Use `-dictmsg true` to receive `message` as a dict, e.g. to access headers.
 You can also `configure` the connection to have `-dictmsg` as true by default.

-### objectName unsubscribe subID ?-max_msgs maxMsgs?
+### objectName unsubscribe subID ?-max_msgs *maxMsgs*?
 Unsubscribes from a subscription with a given `subID` immediately.
 If `-max_msgs` is given, unsubscribes after this number of messages has been received **on this `subID`**.
 In other words, if you have already received 10 messages, and then you call `unsubscribe $subID -max_msgs 10`, you will be unsubscribed immediately.

 ### objectName request subject message ?args?